jansmolders86/mediacenterjs/README.md

 * Basic keyboard controls
 * Onscreen keyboard
 * Movie indexing
-* multi-language support
+* multi-language support (English and Dutch)
 * Display movies with Poster, Backdrop and information
 * Local caching of information and images
-* Basic transcoding and playback
+* Basic transcoding and playback of movies and music
 * Weather information based on location
 * basic transcoing of movies and music